texstudio-org/texstudio/utilities/manual/source/editing.md

 ![Structure View](images/structureview.webp)

-The \"Structure View\" is automatically updated as you type.
-You can also use the \"Refresh Structure\" (menu \"Idefix\") command at any moment.
+The "Structure View" is automatically updated as you type.
+You can also use the "Refresh Structure" (menu "Idefix") command at any moment.

 The structure view shows labels, sections, includes, beamer blocks